thomas-vogel/thomas-vogel.github.io/index.md

 I am a postdoctoral researcher in the [Software Engineering Group](https://www.informatik.hu-berlin.de/en/forschung-en/gebiete/se){:target="_blank"} (Prof. Lars Grunske) at the [Humboldt-Universität zu Berlin](https://www.hu-berlin.de/en){:target="_blank"}, Germany.
 Previously, I was a doctoral student in the [System Analysis and Modeling Group](https://hpi.de/en/giese/){:target="_blank"} (Prof. Holger Giese) at the Hasso Plattner Institute/University of Potsdam.
-My research interests are in the areas of:

--- model-driven engineering of self-adaptive software,

--- search-based software engineering, and

--- automated quality assurance of software.
+My research interests are in the areas of model-driven engineering of self-adaptive software, search-based software engineering, and automated quality assurance of software.

 ## Contact